Denham Sutcliffe

-W. Denham Sutcliffe (born in Bristol, Pennsylvania in 1913 - died in Gambier, Ohio on 29 February 1964) was an American writer, editor, and professor of English who spent most of his professional life at Kenyon College.
+W. Denham Sutcliffe (born in Bristol, Pennsylvania in 1913 - died in Gambier, Ohio on February 29, 1964) was an American writer, editor, and professor of English who spent most of his professional life at Kenyon College.

+In his 1974 work, What shall we defend?: Essays and addresses, he summarized the importance of a liberal arts education, stating that “Liberal learning is that which underlies, that which gives purpose and direction to practical skills.
+It tries to distinguish between the more and the less important, between the grand and the trivial, and to concern itself rather with the center than with the periphery.”

 Career

 Sutcliffe attended Bates College and took his B.A., where he was elected to Phi Beta Kappa.
 Awarded a Rhodes Scholarship in 1938, he attended Hertford College, Oxford, where he took a second B.A., earning first-class honours.
 The Rhodes Trust allowed him to extend his scholarship for a third year at Oxford to work on his doctorate.
 In 1940-41, he held a Carnegie Fellowship to complete his thesis while working independently.
 He completed his D.Phil. degree at Oxford University in 1943 with his thesis on "English book-reviewing, 1749-1800".
 He taught at Bates College and Harvard University.
 He was serving as president of Education for Freedom, Inc., in New York City, when he was invited to join the Kenyon English Department in 1946.
 He became the James H. Dempsey Professor of English at Kenyon in 1956, and in 1957 he was named Chairman of the English Department; he held both positions until his death in 1964.